 2. The LinkedIn recommendation

-Love it or hate it, LinkedIn can be a really valuable tool for networking and landing a job you want.
+Love it or hate it, LinkedIn can be a valuable tool for networking and landing a job you want.
 When you write a thoughtful, high-quality LinkedIn recommendation for someone, it’s as good as gold.
-Not only can people like recruiters or interviewers view their profile, the person you write the recommendation for can use it on their website, resume, and other places that help build their credibility and visibility.
-This is more than just “endorsing” someone you know for a particular skill like public speaking or grant writing
+Not only can people like recruiters or interviewers view the endorsement, but the person you write the recommendation for can also use it on their website, resume, and other places that help build their credibility and visibility.

-Of course, since LinkedIn is public, it reflects on the recommender, too—and sets the tone for what kind of recommendation they might write for you in return.
+Of course, since LinkedIn is public, this gesture reflects on the recommender, too.
+It can set the tone for what kind of recommendation you might get in return.
 Make sure you do a specific and enthusiastic job at the task!
+For example:

 “[COLLEAGUE NAME] is an operations wiz who’s been keeping our office moving smoothly and efficiently since the day she joined our team.
 She streamlined our invoicing methods, brought us into the 21st century with a new online payroll system and direct deposit, and built relationships with our regular vendors that have helped save the organization money.”